AdesholaAfolabi/slik_python_package/README.md

 ## Key Benefits and Advantages
 ### ⚒ Data Modelling without coding
-Whether you're dealing with web apps, mobile apps or client application, just forget about all data management effort.
-All you will need with RawCMS is to define your data structure and relationships, using a simple and intuitive UI.
+Whether you're dealing with dataframe, you can easily clean your data with one line of code =.
 Simply say stop to the boring repetitive code!

-### 🎛 Agnostic and Universal Framework for your Data
-Due to the API approach, RawCMS is very flexible and adapts perfectly to all use cases.
-Using GraphQL or REST standard RawCMS can be used by everybody without any headhaches.
-This gives you a solid and modern foundation for your project.

 ### 🚀 Ready to use
 Slik provides an easy-to-use solutions for supervised machine learning.
 This project tries to help make supervised machine learning more accessible for beginners, and reduce boiler plate for common tasks.